 A decision in the DMN sense means deriving a result (output) from given facts (inputs) on the basis of defined logic (decision logic).
 Unlike BPMN, DMN is not about activities or processes.

 The value of DMN peaks when modeled decisions are executed by a compatible decision engine.
-Camunda Platform allows you to both model and execute models in BPMN as well as DMN.
+Camunda allows you to both model and execute models in BPMN as well as DMN.

 Explore DMN tutorials.

 Microservices are a type of application architecture in which an application is composed of small, independent services that communicate over well-defined APIs.
 Each service is owned by a development team that is responsible for the service’s design and implementation.